Academic, Residential Life, and Extracurricular Resources

 House fellows are faculty members who live in the residential houses.
 They function as academic advisors and as members of the residential community who offer perspective and counsel.
 They also serve to broaden and extend the contact between faculty and students in informal and non-academic areas.
-House fellow interns, typically sophomores or juniors, are selected to support the programmatic endeavors of the house fellows.
+House fellow interns are student leaders selected to support the programmatic endeavors of the house fellows in each house.

 In each house, as a part of the overall advising system of the college, student fellows serve as peer counselors to new students.
-Student fellows, usually second-year students, are assigned 8–12 first-year students who live near them in the residential house.
-There are also student fellows for new transfer, visiting, and exchange students.
+Student fellows are assigned 10–12 first-year students who live near them in the residential house.
+There are also student fellows for new transfer, visiting, and exchange students in Cushing House.
 Student fellows can assist you with registration procedures and point you towards various campus resources.
 They are trained to assist you with any personal problems you may encounter during your first year at college.
 Student fellows are carefully selected for their ability to relate to others, their sense of responsibility, judgment, discretion, and maturity.
 They are an invaluable campus resource.

-You will first meet your student fellow on Monday afternoon, August 21, for a brief orientation to the campus and information about the opening days.
-Student fellows are expected to be in regular contact with you throughout the year.
+You will first meet your student fellow on Monday afternoon, August 27 with the rest of your fellow group for introductions and information about the orientation schedule.
+Student fellows are available as a resource and peer mentor to you throughout the entire year.

-House advisors also handle a range of administrative duties in the residential house.
-They monitor house improvement needs and serve as “administrator on call” to respond to emergency situations.
+House advisors also handle a range of administrative duties in the residential houses.
+They monitor house improvement needs and serve as “administrator on call” on a rotating basis to respond to emergency situations campus-wide.

 House Student Advisors

-In each house, a house student advisor, usually a member of the junior class, works along with the house advisors.
-House student advisors are involved in the selection, training, and supervision of the student fellows in their building.
+In each house, a house student advisor, usually a member of the junior class, works along with the house advisor and house team.
+House student advisors are involved in the selection, training, and advising of the student fellows in their building.

-Each residential house is governed by four elected student officers, one elected first-year representative, and appointed sophomore and junior representatives.
-The house officers work closely with the Residential Life staff to ensure the general welfare of the individual student and to promote a sense of community.
+Each residential house is governed by five elected student officers: the president, programming director, treasurer, secretary, and first-year representative.
+The house officers work closely with the Residential Life staff to ensure the general welfare of students and to promote a sense of community within each house.